FragLand/terracord/.github/README.md

 1. Simply copy `Terracord.dll` and its dependencies into your TShock `ServerPlugins` directory.
 The dependencies should be contained in any release zip archive and includes the following files: `Discord.Net.Core.dll`, `Discord.Net.Rest.dll`, `Discord.Net.WebSocket.dll`, `Newtonsoft.Json.dll`, `System.Collections.Immutable.dll`, and `System.Interactive.Async.dll`.

    Ensure that the version of `Newtonsoft.Json.dll` copied to the `ServerPlugins` directory is >=11.0.2.
 This is a required dependency of Discord.Net.
 The instance of this DLL included with TShock 4.3.26 is older (10.0.3) and using it results in not being able to establish a connection to a Discord server.

+   For localization support, copy any or all language directories (`de`, `en`, `ru`, etc.), each containing `Terracord.resources.dll`, to the top-level directory where `TerrariaServer.exe` resides.
+You may then set the preferred locale in `terracord.xml` to make any supported language active.

 2. Edit `terracord.xml` to set your bot token and Discord channel ID.
 This file should be saved to the `tshock` directory.
 Other settings in this configuration file may also be changed to your liking.
 The channel ID can be obtained by enabling